Political Website Design: Tips and Examples for Campaigns

 To understand why some designs work and others appear to be missing something, look for these five features of strong web design for political campaigns:

-The images your website uses will create your first impression as our eyes are naturally attracted to brightly colored pictures over text.
+The images on your website create your first impression as our eyes are naturally attracted to brightly colored pictures over text.
 Strong designs employ images that create a consistent brand identity, support nearby text, or illustrate abstract concepts.

 One of the key images of a political page is a hero image, or the top, main image that first greets visitors.
 Hero images have the following elements: